awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-s3-vagrant.md

 1. Run `kitchen converge`\.

-1. Run `kitchen login` to log in to the instance and then run `ls /tmp`\.
+1. Run `kitchen login` to log in to the instance, and then run `ls /tmp`\.
 You should see the `myfile.txt`, along with several Test Kitchen files and directories\.

    ```
    vagrant@s3bucket-ubuntu-1204:~$ ls /tmp